Natural gas markets

 Greater competition for gas will lead to upward pressure on prices and a greater focus on the efficiency of the gas supply chain.
 Markets that promote efficient allocation of gas throughout the economy will have a positive impact on multiple industries, residential consumers and the NEM.

-For more information on developments in the eastern gas region, go to the AEMC’s Gas Market Scoping Study.
+For more information on developments in the eastern gas region, go to the AEMC’s east coast gas review.

 For more information on Australia’s gas industry and gas markets, go to the AER’s State of the Energy Market reports.